open-mpi/ompi/docs/release-notes/compilers.rst

 * 32-bit platforms are only supported with a recent compiler that supports C11 atomics.
-This includes GCC 4.9.x+ (although GCC 6.x or newer is recommened), the Intel compiler suite 16, and clang 3.1.
+This includes GCC 4.9.x+ (although GCC 6.x or newer is recommended), the Intel compiler suite 16, and clang 3.1.

 * Mixing compilers from different vendors when building Open MPI (e.g., using the C/C++ compiler from one vendor and the Fortran